 Occupancy, ADR and RevPAR are commonly used measures within the hotel industry to evaluate operating performance.
 RevPAR, which is calculated as the product of ADR and occupancy percentage, is an important statistic for monitoring operating performance at the individual hotel level and across our business as a whole.
 We evaluate individual hotel RevPAR performance on an absolute basis with comparisons to budget and prior periods, as well as on a company-wide and regional basis.
 ADR and RevPAR include only room revenue.
-Room revenue comprised approximately 69% of total revenues for the quarter ended March 31, 2013 and is dictated by demand, as measured by occupancy percentage, pricing, as measured by ADR, and our available supply of hotel rooms.
+Room revenue comprised approximately 70% of total revenues for the period from January 1, 2013 to September 30, 2013 and is dictated by demand, as measured by occupancy percentage, pricing, as measured by ADR, and our available supply of hotel rooms.